fadado/jqt/docs/content/structure.md

 #### Macro calls

-The macro syntax used by _jqt_ precedes macro names with the characters `<%` and finishes the macro calls with the character `>`.
+The macro syntax used by _jqt_ in templates and MarkDown documents precedes macro names with the characters `<%` and finishes the macro calls with the character `>`.
-The more common predefined macros have this syntax:
+Here are some of the predefined macros:

 ```HTML
 <%defeval x y>